-Oil and natural gas prices remain volatile, with WTI crude oil pricing at approximately \$61 per barrel in December 2019 before falling significantly to approximately \$21 per barrel by the end of March 2020.
+Oil and natural gas prices remain volatile, with WTI crude oil pricing of approximately \$61 per barrel in December 2019 before falling significantly to approximately \$21 per barrel by the end of March 2020 and rising to \$39 per barrel by the end of June 2020.
 Crude oil pricing has historically been supported by voluntary oil production reductions by members of OPEC, and certain other countries, including Russia.
-Most recently, in response to decreased demand related to the COVID-19 pandemic, this group agreed on April 13, 2020 to a collective reduction in oil production of 9.7 MMBBL/D in May and June of 2020, 7.7 MMBBL/D in July through December 2020 and 5.8 MMBBL/D in January 2021 through April 2022.
+In response to decreased demand related to the COVID-19 pandemic, this group agreed to a collective reduction in oil production of 9.7 MMBBL/D in May, June and July of 2020, 7.7 MMBBL/D in August through December 2020 and 5.8 MMBBL/D in January 2021 through April 2022.
 The intent of the voluntary supply reductions is to attempt to increase the realized price of crude oil, and more specifically avoid overwhelming global oil storage capacity and allow storage levels to return to normal levels over time as the economy and oil demand recovers.
 There can be no assurance that the countries involved will comply with the intended reductions.